Last Updated: January 6, 2025

 Semi-Flexible Constraints - These allow tasks to be scheduled within a date boundary you set.
 Examples include "Start No Earlier Than" and "Finish No Later Than".
 These constraints provide some date boundaries while still allowing rescheduling within those dates.

-Inflexible Constraints - These force a task to start or finish on a specific date, preventing automatic rescheduling.
-Examples include "Must Start On" and "Must Finish On".
+Inflexible Constraints force a task to start or finish on a specific date, preventing automatic rescheduling.
+Examples include "Must Start On" and "Must Finish On."
 These constraints lock tasks to particular dates and should be used sparingly.

 Constraints are helpful when you need to account for external factors like resource availability, deadlines, milestones, or contract dates.
 It's recommended to use flexible constraints as much as possible to allow maximum scheduling flexibility based on dependencies.